 The Perinatal Hepatitis B Prevention Program (PHBPP) works to ensure all children, especially those exposed at birth, are protected against hepatitis B virus.
 The Oregon Health Authority PHBPP supports local health authorities with perinatal hepatitis B prevention activities in their respective jurisdictions by providing resources and technical assistance, in addition to conducting surveillance for perinatal hepatitis B cases.

-The goal of the PHBPP to prevent perinatal transmission of hepatitis B by ensuring:
+The goal of the PHBPP is to prevent perinatal transmission of hepatitis B by ensuring:

 - All women receive prenatal testing for hepatitis B infection, with every pregnancy, and all cases are reported to local public health authorities